 LIBA 205.
 Space and Time: Plato to Einstein.
-Historical introduction for non-specialists to Western notions of space, time and matter and their implications for philosophy and the humanities.
-Emphasis on the theories of Plato, Euclid, Newton, Kant, Einstein, Hawking and others.
+Introduction to philosophical issues involving space, time and matter.
+The historical development of the issues from Antiquity (Zeno, Plato, and Euclid) through the Early Modern Period (Newton, Leibniz, Berkley, and Kant) to contemporary treatments (Einstein, Thorne, and Hawking).
+An investigation into the current state of these issues.
 Note: No background or work in mathematics required.
+Prerequisite: 6 units in philosophy or instructor permission.
 3 units.

 LIBA 207.
 Foundations of Contemporary Consciousness.
 Advanced overview of Western civilization development from 1650 to the present, examining basic ideas, assumptions, and commonplaces shared by modern people, including modern scientific attitudes, notions of privacy, self, love and work.
 3 units.